FREE!Make your day delicious! Get the "Gluten Free Homemade Newsletter".Click here!

 Easy to Make and Good . . .
 Good for You, too!

-Serve Grandma’s Candied Yams recipe as a side dish with your favorite holiday fare, or better yet, just because they are so tasty you can’t get enough of it only once a year!
+Serve Grandma’s Candied Yams recipe as a side dish with your favorite holiday fare, or better yet, just because they are so tasty you cannot get enough of it only once a year!

 Grandma's Candied Yams Recipe